 The Development Office maintains records of contributions to Gatewood.
 The Development Office can provide information concerning pledges, personal contribution records and methods for contributing to Gatewood for interested parties.

-For further information, you may contact Libby Rainey, Director of Advancement and Development, at 706.485.8231 x 13 or by email at lrainey@gatewoodschool.com.
+For further information, you may contact Libby Rainey, Director of Admissions, at [email protected].